mqtthiqs/at-doc/docs/modules/play.md

 ![Screenshot of Play with envelopes adjusted to create percussive sounds from a drone chained with Comb](../assets/images/modules/play/play-tips-percussive-large.png)

 Using envelope shapes it is easy to reappropriate drone-y material for percussive sounds.
-Create one or more playheads, adjust the duration and bring **Slant** to or close to 0%.
+Create one or more playheads, adjust the duration and bring **Slant** to 0%.
 Adjust **Ease** to make a fast decay.
-Note that **Declick** adds a bit of smoothing even if **Slant** is at 0%.
-If you want very sharp attacks set **Declick** to 0ms.
-To get a great variety of sounds slowly modulate **Position**.
+If you want sharp, clicky attacks set **Declick** to 0ms.
+Optionally modulate **Position** to get more variety.
 Tip: this might pair nicely with [Comb](comb.md) further down the chain.

 ### Multichannel cannon

 ![Screenshot of Play with four playheads in a row creating a cannon effect](../assets/images/modules/play/play-tips-cannon-large.png){width=50%, align=right}

 When a playhead's **Start (X axis)** parameter is less than 0% it will start out muted until it reaches the playback region.
 This effect can be exploited to create cannons.
-Place several playheads in a row spacing **Start** in regular intervals.
-Move the playheads to the left so that the right-most playhead is exactly at the dashed 0% line.
-To ensure that the pitch (and thus speed) of all playheads is equal press the **Quantize** button.
+Place several playheads in a row, spacing **Start** at regular intervals before 0%.
+Make sure all **Pitch** are equal.
 Now, when you press **Play**, one playhead after the other will reach the the playback region with the predefined delay.
-Once they reached the end of the region they will loop and start from the beginning thus creating a cannon.
+Once they reached the end of the region they will loop and start from the beginning, creating a cannon.

-If you want to play the cannon reversed move all the playheads so that the left-most playhead is at the 100% marker.
-Now set **Rate** to -1x.
+If you want to play the cannon in reverse, move all the playheads so their **Start** is after the 100% marker, and set **Rate** to -1x.